stormpath/express-stormpath/docs/quickstart.rst

 .. note::
-    The Stormpath middleware **must** always be the last initialized middleware.
+    The Stormpath middleware **must** always be the last initialized middleware, but must come **before** any custom route code.
 If not, you may experience odd side effects.

+Lastly, as of version **0.5.9** of this library -- if you're using Heroku you don't need to specify your credentials or application at all -- these values will be automatically populated for you.

 Testing It Out